pauljeremyturner/wikiwordcount/README.md

 `Probe Chunk` - This represents a small chunk of the dump file that is read only to determine where a <page> starts and ends.
 There is no attempt to process the dump file as xml, however because the file is read in bytes, it is important not to split a multibyte UTF-8 character as this will upset the process that converts from bytes to characters.
-This is based on the idea that it is not necessary to read the whole file (even if it fit in memory) to determine where the prcessing chunks should start and end.
+This is based on the idea that it is not necessary to read the whole file (even if it fits in memory) to determine where the prcessing chunks should start and end.

 `Subcunk` - This represents a chunk of the file that is prccessed as characters and is subject to word count via a `CompletableFuture`

-`Hijack` - This involves a JVM starting to perform a word count on a processing chunk that has already been reserved by another JV because it has taken too long to process it or because the JVM has died after reserving the chunk but before completing the word count and storing it in mongodb.
+`Hijack` - This involves a JVM starting to perform a word count on a processing chunk that has already been reserved by another JVM because it has taken too long to process it or because the JVM has died after reserving the chunk but before completing the word count and storing it in mongodb.

 `Chunk Digest` - This represents word count data from a processing chunk.